Find out who is who at NESS

 Julie is part of the Fieldwork team which delivers NESS' Core Services.
 She offers information, equipment and support to people living with serious sensory loss in Angus.
 Julie also works with deafblind people as a Guide Communicator.

 Bill is part of the Fieldwork team which delivers NESS' Core Services.
-He offers assessment, mobility & independent living skills training and specialist equipment to people with serious sensory loss in Dundee and Angus.
+He offers assessment, mobility & independent living skills training and specialist equipment to people with serious sensory loss in Dundee.

-With a wealth of experience in Health & Safety and Risk Management, Frank has recently joined the Board to become a Director of NESS.
+With a wealth of experience in Health & Safety and Risk Management.